rteyssier/CCA_Finite_Volume/ramses_tutorial/5-running-simulations-on-multiple-processors.md

 ```
 You can submit this job using:
 ```
-$ sbatch job.sh
+sbatch job.sh
 ```
-It produces the same simulation as before but not interactively anymore but after it goes through the job queue.
+It produces the same simulation as before but not interactively anymore: it goes through the job queue.

 You can see
 if the job is running using:
 ```
-$ squeue -u your_login_name
+squeue -u your_login_name
 ```
 Now let's try to make a movie of this simulation.
 For this, first edit the namelist file `namelist/sedov2d.nml` to change the output frequency by adding the following block:
 ```